 Belle Starr’s Not-So-Happy Ending

-In February 1889, Starr and July went to Fort Smith, Arkansas.
+In February 1889, Belle Starr and Jim July went to Fort Smith, Arkansas.
 Starr went to visit friends and family, and July had to deal with horse-stealing charges.
 On her way home, Starr was riding solo when she was ambushed and shot twice.
 She died alone on the trail home.
 Most authorities — then and now — think the person responsible was Edgar Watson.